Jonathan India Player Props: Reds vs. Athletics

 Jonathan India At The Plate

-- Among qualified hitters in MLB action, he ranks 43rd in batting average, 21st in on-base percentage, and 100th in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 40th, his on-base percentage ranks 17th, and he is 102nd in the league in slugging.

-- In eight games this year (32.0%), India has picked up an RBI, including two games with multiple runs batted in.
+- In nine games this year (34.6%), India has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.